angelfdelarosa/vendera/README.md

-# VENDRA - Real Estate Marketplace
+n# VENDRA - Real Estate Marketplace

 This is a Next.js application built with Firebase Studio, creating a modern and interactive real estate marketplace called VENDRA.